Move your WordPress site within the same domain

-This guide shows you how to manually move your WordPress site to another location on the same domain, for example, to a subdomain or from a subdomain to the main domain.
-With most hosting plans, you can use our 1-click migration tool instead of manually moving the WordPress site.
+This guide shows you how to manually move your WordPress site to another location on the same domain: for example, from the main domain to a subdomain, or the other way around.

-Before you start moving your WordPress installation, verify that your current site is working.
+Before you start moving your WordPress installation, check that your current site is working.

 Step 1 - Open the options table in your database